FAQs for Grant Holders

 A progress visit provides an opportunity for us to find out how you’re getting on, learn more about your work and to see if there’s any additional support you need from us.
 We’re interested to know about the activities you’ve been delivering and your future plans.
 If you have a grant which is for a specific salary or the costs of (running) a facility, we normally ask to meet with the postholder or to be able to visit the premises.
 If appropriate, we may also ask to see your work in action.
 A progress visit normally lasts no more than 1.5 hours and, as far as possible, we’ll try to flag up any key questions we might have in advance.

-In some cases, and at present due to the Covid pandemic, we will carry out a progress phone call instead of a visit.
+In some cases, we will carry out a progress phone call instead of a visit.
 During this call we’ll normally cover the same areas outlined above.

 We would ask that you let us know in advance of any significant changes to your organisation or the work we are funding.
 Examples of the types of change we’d like to know about include: any change to your organisation’s legal status; a change in post holder or the hours of a post, if we are funding a specific salary; any serious financial or governance issue facing your organisation; any significant underspend in our funds.
 Your Grant Terms and Conditions include full details.
 You can either contact your Funding Officer or email funding@therobertsontrust.org.uk to let us know.